These are our answers. If you don’t find what you’re looking for, please use our contact form.

 Those sheets get moved into the system trash of your Mac.

 Tear off the Statistics panel and click the gear button on the top right.
 You can enable/disable the different metrics there, as well as edit the page settings at the bottom.
+We also have a blog post explaining the ins and outs of text statistics.

 No. Who would want that?